 SCON or Signaling Congestion, this message is sent by SG to the AS for informing that a point code is congested.

-DUPU or Destination User Part Unavailable, this conveys the status of an SSN on an SS7 point code.
+DUPU or Destination User Part Unavailable conveys the status of an SSN on an SS7 point code.

 DRST, or Destination Restricted message, conveys to the AS from the SG that a remote ss7 point code is restricted.

 User data Message, this is the user application message, which carries the actual ss7 messages for m3ua users.

 SCTP services for M3ua